paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2015-03-24-the_billionaires_typewriter.md

 date: 2015-03-24T12:59:18Z
 bookmark-of: https://practicaltypography.com/billionaires-typewriter.html
 category:
-- ethics
+- Ethics
-- silicon_valley
+- Silicon Valley
-- web
+- Web
 ---
 Matthew Butterick’s scrutiny of Medium reveals it to be “a form of hu­man frack­ing”: